A Grateful Reminder

 During the day, when it heats up, the windows all open, and our fans move the air around.
 We can sit outside under the awning and cool off.

 Without hot water, I used the stovetop to boil water to wash dishes.
-The resort has a large shower house, and we take a daily walk there to clean up – just like we did many years ago when we camped.
+The resort has a large shower house, and we take a daily walk there to clean up – just like we did many years ago when we camped in our little pop-up trailer.

 The sign reminded me to be grateful.
 I changed my mindset and looked at what I had, not what was missing.

 I know that I am blessed and have more than many others around the world.
 People without clean, safe drinking water.
-People without a comfortable place to sleep or food to eat or even a way to cook it!
+People without a comfortable place to sleep, food to eat, or even a way to cook it!

 Being grateful for what I have is much better than being upset and angry over what I don’t.
 I am thankful for my grateful reminder.

-PS: The RV tech is here diagnosing the problem.
+PS: The RV tech is here to diagnose the problem.
 I’ll try to feel grateful when I see the bill!